OpenLMIS/openlmis-ref-distro/docs/source/architecture/index.rst

 As of OpenLMIS v3, the `architecture`_
 has transitioned to (micro) services fulfilling RESTful (HTTP) API requests from a modularized Reference UI.
-Extension mechanisms in addition to microservices and UI modules further allow for components of the architecture to be customized without the need for the community to fork the code base:
+Extension mechanisms, microservices, UI modules and a reporting and analytics platform further allow for components of the architecture to be customized without the need for the community to fork the code base:

 - UI modules give flexibility in creating new user experiences or changing existing ones
 - Extension Points & Modules - allows Service functionality to be modified
 - Extra Data - allows for extensions to store data with existing components
+- Reporting and Analytics Platform - allows for robust reporting solutions to be developed to meet implementation needs

 Combined these components allow the OpenLMIS community to customize and contribute to a shared LMIS.